Born in 1889, Daniel Campbell Ford’s formal education never exceeded the

 Despite his lack of formal education, Daniel always encouraged his children to take advantage of their educational opportunities.
 Ford was proud that all 11 of his children graduated from high school – this rate would have been high at the time and nearly unfathomable had he stayed in Tennessee.
-A few of his children graduated from college and nearly all of his grandchildren graduated from college, many with advanced degrees.
+A few of his children graduated from college and most of his grandchildren graduated from college, many with advanced degrees.

 In 2011, former Folsom Cordova Governing Board Member Zak Ford, Daniel’s great-grandson, established the Daniel Campbell Ford Scholarship in his honor.